 But then came an appointment for me to get blood drawn for a test requiring 12-hour fasting.
 Dressing for work that morning would be just enough delay to cause a caffeine deprivation headache before I could hit the coffee shop.
 When the alarm sounded, I spruced up by swiping away body odors likely to dismay the technician who would be poking at me with a needle.

 Tossing on a pair of jeans from the previous night, I dug out a fresh bra and t-shirt, slipped on my sandals and jumped in the car.
 Mine was the first appointment of the day after a moonless night, and I was grateful for the lights on either side of the automatic doors to guide my way in from the cavernous parking lot.

 The phlebotomy technician was late.
 Other patients trickled in to wait.
-After what seemed like an hour, but was probably only 20 minutes, my name was called.
+After what seemed like hours, but was probably only 20 minutes, my name was called.
 Mission completed, I re-entered a full waiting room, then emerged into a glorious sunny morning.

 “There’s something,” said the elderly gentleman patient who had just passed by on the sidewalk.
 Was he talking to me?
 I turned around.
 We were the only people in the parking lot.

 “There’s something, um … um on your shoe,” he said and almost ran away.

 My shoe?
 I looked down.
 Nothing on my shoe.
 Then out of the corner of my eye, I noticed something on the back, trailing my right foot like an iguana’s tail.
 Flowing out from under my jeans and caught at the heel notch was pair of black granny panties.
 Yesterday’s underwear.